Important: If you do not understand anything in these terms and conditions or have any questions, ask us before you accept them.

 The meaning of words described in the terms and conditions applicable to the NAB Internet Banking service apply to these terms and conditions.
 In addition these words have the following meaning:

-Applicant means either an account holder or authorised user of the service who provides an international transfer instruction to NAB using the international transfer application process available within the service.
+Applicant means either an account holder or authorized user of the service who provides an international transfer instruction to NAB using the international transfer application process available within the service.

-Currency cut-off time means, in relation to a particular currency and country, the cut off time for that currency and country as set out for International transfers in the FAQs at nab.com.au.
+Currency cut-off and processing times means, in relation to a particular currency and country, the cut off time for that currency and country as set out in the international funds transfer guide.

 Foreign beneficiary account means an account that is held by the beneficiary of the transfer overseas in either AUD or a foreign currency.
 It does not include an account that is held by the beneficiary in Australia in a foreign currency.

 International transfer means a funds transfer from a source account to a foreign beneficiary account in accordance with an international transfer instruction.

 International transfer instruction means the instruction to NAB from an applicant to make an international payment transfer using the international transfer application process available using the service.

 Source account means the account nominated by the applicant to be debited with the amount of the international transfer instruction.